5 Common Swimming Pool Defects

 Diving boards are often installed in many home pools, and have their own risks if swimmers are not careful.
 However, if the diving board is improperly installed, divers can be seriously injured through the diving board’s normal, intended use.
 This may be grounds to hold the installation company or manufacturer responsible for the injuries.

-Dallas Swimming Pool Defect Attorney
+Swimming Pool Defect Attorneys in Texas

 If you or a loved one was injured by a defective swimming pool, talk to an attorney right away.
-The Dallas personal injury attorneys at The Queenan Law Firm, P.C., may be able to help you sue the pool parts manufacturer, or the companies that improperly built or installed the pool.
+The Dallas personal injury attorneys at The Queenan Law Firm, P.C., may be able to help you sue the pool parts manufacturer or the companies that improperly built or installed the pool.
 For a free consultation on your case, call (817) 476-1797 today.